Germany: Police arrest 12 in fake COVID vaccine passports raids | DW | 17.11.2021

 Police estimated the number of counterfeits to be at least 300, with a similar number of customers.
 Prices for the faked documents ranged from €100 to €400 ($113 to $452).
 They also found mobile phones and data storage devices.

-Officers seized falsified as well as blank vaccine passports, and tens of thousands of euros in cash.
+Officers seized falsified and blank vaccine passports and tens of thousands of euros in cash.

-Investigators were able to track down 20 of those suspected of having purchased the counterfeit vaccine passports.
+Investigators were able to track down 20 of the people suspected of having purchased the counterfeit vaccine passports.

 Digital vaccine passports, and vaccine passports in general, have been a topic of heated debate across Europe.